 Once Salesforce CLI is installed.
 You can validate the same with sfdx command on command line terminal.
 Check this post if you want to learn more about Salesforce CLI

-Step 3) Install Salesforce Extension Pack
+3. Install Salesforce Extension Pack for Visual Studio Code

 We are almost there.
 Open your VsCode and Click on Extensions icon on left hand side or press CTRL+SHIFT+X. Then Search for “Salesforce Extension Pack” and click on install button